zackmdavis/Less_Wrong_Drafts/conversations-with-cade-metz-on-the-rationalists.md

 **ZMD**: To our—to their deep regret.

 **CM**: Yeah, there's another side, we can talk about that later, but also like also the creation of Anthropic and it continues to drive the thinking of Anthropic.
 The community is deeply entwined with Anthropic.
-There's this like MATS program that is held at Lighthaven and they're like feeding people into the company—
+There's this MATS program that is held at Lighthaven and they're feeding people into the company—

 **ZMD**: I was actually just reading, before you walked up here, I was reading [a comment from Nostalgebraist responding to Evan Hubinger](https://www.lesswrong.com/posts/HE3Styo9vpk7m8zi4/evhub-s-shortform?commentId=uAdgsqWftrZcgb7Es), who is the lead, I think it's the alignment stress testing team at Anthropic.
 I guess, to me this is normal, but to someone who thinks more in terms of institutions than random internet blog weirdos might find this kind of surprising, because Nostalgebraist is the pseudonym of—I don't know what this person's dayjob is, if they even have a dayjob, and Evan Hubinger actually works for Anthropic, which is a tech company that you've heard of.

 **CM**: You call them the internet weirdos, we can call it something nicer like the rationalist, the rationalist-slash-EA community or whatever you want to call it, it is this giant force in that world that in some ways has more power than the companies.

-**ZMD*: We wish.
+**ZMD**: We wish.
 We wish.

 **CM**: It's a different power, but it's power, and nobody knows about it.
 What I'm doing is explaining this to people, and showing like how this happened.
 Where did this where did this community come from, how did these ideas evolve.